rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-04-e4713b77a6f671c9-revision-of-record-date-for-payment-of-interest-redemption-partfull-of-debenture.md

 stocks:
 - MAGNITE
 tags:
-- debentures
-- record-date
-- corporate-actions
+- corporate-action
 - debt-securities
 - magnite-developers
+- ncd
+- record-date
 title: Revision of Record Date for Payment of Interest Redemption of Debentures of MAGNITE DEVELOPERS PRIVATE LIMITED
 ---